-If any Excavation Damage sub-cause is selected, answer questions 1 though 14.
+If Excavation Damage by Third Party is selected, answer question 1

 1. and 1a.
 Prior Notification Indicate whether you received prior notification of the excavation activity.
 If yes, indicate all of the notification sources.

 1b. through 1e.
 One-Call State Law Exemptions Per the primary Accident Investigator results, indicate whether State law exempted the excavator from notifying a one-call center.